SSWConsulting/SSW.Rules.Content/rules/controls-do-you-include-the-number-of-results-in-comboboxes/rule.md

  text-decoration: underline;
  }
 ```

 4. **JavaScript**
-Use JavaScript to change the combo-box's behaviour.
+   Use JavaScript to change the combo-box's behavior.

 ```
 // resize the drop-down list